 Series: 2008 Inscriptions on the Representative List

 Credits: Ministry of Culture of Republic of Mozambique, director.
-Ministry of Culture of Republic of Mozambique, publisher.
-Ismael Mamudo, producer.
+Ministry of Culture of Republic of Mozambique, producer.
+Ismael Mamudo, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9